The Return Of The Greatest Traditional Festival In The World

 Can’t Make It to Munich?

 If your schedule doesn’t allow for a quick jaunt to Munich on short notice, other harvest festivals are worth checking out on the continent.
-Wait a few weeks and visit Freimarkt in Bremen (October 14–30), the largest carnival and fun fest in Northern Germany.
+Wait a few weeks and visit Freimarkt in Bremen (October 14–30), Northern Germany’s largest carnival and fun fest.
 And other countries in the area also get in on the fall festivities.
 Sadly, this year’s Weiner Wiesn in Vienna has been canceled for the third year in a row, but Zurich, Switzerland’s Züri Wiesn (September 22 to October 15) is an excellent alternative.